Lew Rockwell slams the criminal State for criminalizing non-crimes.

 The State does far more damage to the public through the outlawing of literally harmless actions than it prevents in potential damages and lives lost.
 We must consider that the money taken from a DUI offender may have been used to purchase medication, healthcare, or any other number of life saving or extending goods or services.

 When calculating how effective DUI laws actually are, one must consider ONLY THE MARGINAL DECREASE in drunk driving that occurs by having the law in place – this number is relatively small.
+One study showed that lowering the standard from .1 to .08 had no impact at all on traffic fatalities.
+Another study compared two nearby cities in Ohio, one with weak penalties for driving drunk, the other with severe penalties for driving drunk, they found no differences in DUI rates between the two.
+The reason for this should be obvious.
 Most people who drive drunk think they are OK to drive and will not get caught, thus the law itself does nothing to deter them from driving at the time they make the decision to get behind the wheel.

 Crimes must have victims to be just.